brown-bird/Cookbook/DependencyInjection/dependencyInjection.md

 **Problem:** You don't have all the arguments available to inject a service at application startup.

+**Solution:**

-**Solution:** Use assited injection with an injected provider or inject a **builder** as the dependency that can be loaded with contextual dependencies when ready.
+- Use assited injection with an injected provider
+- Inject a **builder** as the dependency that can be loaded with contextual dependencies when ready.